A safe and cost effective alternative to the use of sodium hydroxide (caustic soda) or other chemicals for wastewater alkalinity and pH adjustment.

 Think of M Alkalinity and bicarbonate as dissolved limestone (CaCO3).

-Download the PDFA Letter from Doug Kelley, President of IER Hi Everyone!
-It’s Christmastime!
-I hope you all enjoyed Fall’s change of
+Download the PDFA Letter from Doug Kelley, President of IER Hi everyone!
+It’s already been half a year since our last newsletter

 #marsisforquitters